kapilpipaliya/todo_frontend/src/components/svelte-router-spa/README.md

 </div>
 ```

-## currentRoute
+### currentRoute

-This property is propagated from _Route_ to the components it renders.
+This object is propagated from _Route_ to the components it renders.
 It contains information about the current route and the child routes.

+These are the properties available in this object:

+- name
+- component
+- layout
+- queryParams
+- namedParams
+- childRoute
+- language

 **Example:**